 Do I use thermal energy?

 Thermal energy is created when molecules move, and the energy that comes from that movement is thermal energy.
 Fires and certain light bulbs 💡 create thermal energy.

 This is when an object has the potential to be any of the above types, but it is waiting for the situation to be perfect.

 Topic 2: Energy transfer

 Now we can look at the next part of learning about energy, but first we need to understand a certain rule about energy.

 This rule applies to any type of energy listed above.

-Have a look at some examples of the transfer of energy and some experiments you can use to teach kids this without them even knowing! 😲
+Have a look at some examples of the transfer of energy and some experiments you can use to learn about them. 😲

-What is an example of transfering solar energy into chemical energy?
+What is an example of transferring solar energy into chemical energy?